smallstack/smallstack/docs/general/smallstackdev.md

 # How-to develop on the smallstack stack

 The stack itself doesn't run without a project.
-So either you use an already created project like https://github.com/smallstack/project-cuppy or you create an empty one as described here: https://github.com/smallstack/smallstack/blob/master/docs/general/projectcreation.md
+So either you use an already created project like https://github.com/smallstack/project-cocktailbar or you create an empty one as described here: https://github.com/smallstack/smallstack/blob/master/docs/general/projectcreation.md (not recommended right now).

 1. Install all prerequisites, see https://github.com/smallstack/smallstack/blob/master/docs/general/install.md
 2. Checkout the smallstack repository from https://maxfriedmann@bitbucket.org/smallstack/smallstack.git